Thank you for your interest in Ayuda.

 Through simple but effective health care measures, and with no more confinement than absolutely needed, we have seen remarkable recoveries and positive measurable results in many roaming animals who were sick and dieing when we first discovered them.

-VETERINARIAN SERVICES AND SUPPLIES: Ayuda partners with qualified professional Guatemalan veterinarians for sterilizations, emergency cases, and other special health care needs.
+VETERINARIAN SERVICES AND SUPPLIES: Ayuda partners with qualified professional Guatemalan veterinarians for sterilizations and other health care needs.
 Veterinarian services, medical supplies, hospitalizations, and all other professional services are paid by Ayuda on a pay-as-you-go basis.

 TREATMENT STATIONS: In addition to population control and general health care treatments, Ayuda maintains numerous “treatment” stations where hungry and pre/post-op animals are fed, monitored, base-lined, and given basic medical treatments and dietary supplements.